couchbase/kv_engine/docs/dcp/documentation/commands/open-connection.md

 The connection name is specified using the key field.
 When selecting a name the only requirement is that the name take up no more space than 256 bytes.
 It is recommended that the name uses that ASCII character set and uses alpha-numeric characters.
 It is highly advantageous for improved supportability Couchbase Server that the connection names embed as much contextual information as possible from the client.

+As of version 6.5, the _value_ can be used to specify additional information about the connection to be opened.
+If non-empty, the value must be a JSON object with the following supported keys:

+* `consumer_name` The name the DCP consumer should use to identify itself with the associated DCP producer.
+Only valid if `DCP type` is `Consumer`.

 The following example shows the breakdown of the message:

       Byte/     0       |       1       |       2       |       3       |